GoDaddy’s new logo gets out of the way. Here’s why that’s good

 When Gibson interviewed at GoDaddy in 2016, she was concerned the company would frown on her eatery as a conflict of interest.
 Instead, she says, the response was “That’s awesome!
 Can you cater lunch?
 We like cheese!”
 The company looks at side hustles as a powerful way for staffers to understand the challenges of GoDaddy customers.
 And so it has a formal program, Entrepreneurs in Tech, which encourages them to operate their own businesses by offering everything from workshops to discounts on GoDaddy services.

 Once a business has created an image for itself, it can be hard to shake.
 (When I told my wife I was going to visit GoDaddy, she immediately asked if I’d get to meet Danica Patrick, the NASCAR and IndyCar driver and one-time star of racy GoDaddy TV ads who made a toned-down comeback in 2018 but is not currently a spokesperson.)
-Still, GoDaddy seemed committed to its new, more humane branding.
+Still, GoDaddy seems committed to its new, more humane branding.
 And unlike the company’s original attention-grabbing tactics, it’s not a gimmick that will inevitably run its course.

 “When you have 19 million customers, there’s a limitless amount of people whose stories you can tell,” says Howard.